barty-s/women-who-skateboard-vigo/README.md

 - Another bug was the inclusion of a · in the nav-bar ul.
 I included the · for aesthetic reasons only but it presented as an error in the validator and so I chose to follow best practice of form following function and removed the ·.

 - I had to change to original color I wanted for the active link, as the CSS validator indicated it did not contrast sufficiently to be considered readable.
-As well as that, I had included a '!important' hack on the active link CSS but I removed it and included in-line styling to give the active link styling priority.
+As well as that, I had included an '!important' hack on the active link CSS but I removed it and included in-line styling to give the active link styling priority.

 - To make the site automatically responsive I changed the horizontal styling from px to % to avoid overspill on small screen devices and excessive lines of code in the media query section.